John Bradfield (engineer): Sydney Harbour Bridge and Bradfield railway scheme

 Opening of Tenders January 1924. l-r: Seated T. B. Cooper, R. T. Ball.
 Standing: J. J. C. Bradfield, Kathleen Butler, Mr. Swift.

 It was not until 1922 that the Bridge Bill passed through Parliament.
 Much of his work on the Sydney Harbour Bridge involved the assistance of his Confidential Secretary Kathleen M. Butler, who undertook work which would now be described as that of a project manager or technical adviser, involved in the checking of specifications and negotiations with tenderers and setting up the project's London office in 1924 at Dorman Long and Co Ltd, the contractors appointed to the bridge project.

 Bradfield had a grand vision for Sydney's railway system.
 Bradfield called for the provision of a network of underground city railway lines beneath Sydney's central business district, the construction of the Sydney Harbour Bridge and a new railway station, Central.
 While the central idea of an underground loop beneath the city was implemented, and stub tunnels built at designated interchanges for provision of future lines, many of his related ideas remain unimplemented.
 A larger network of lines was proposed for the western, eastern and southern suburbs, however most of these lines remain conceptual and have never been constructed.

 The building of the bridge coincided with the construction of a system of underground railways in Sydney's Central business district, known today as the City Circle, and the bridge was designed with this in mind.
-The bridge was designed to carry four lanes of road traffic, flanked on each side by two railway tracks and a footpath.
+The bridge was designed to carry four wide lanes of road traffic, flanked on each side by two railway tracks and a footpath.
+(These four wide lanes were later converted into six "standard" width lanes.)
 Both sets of rail tracks were linked into the underground Wynyard railway station on the southern end of the bridge by symmetrical ramps and tunnels.